kun-zhou/latex2excel/README.md

 # latex2excel
 This script consumes a LaTeX source code file containing multiple tabular environments and generates an Excel workbook where each table is stored in an individual worksheet.
 In addition to traditional commands like `\hline` and `\multicolumn`, many commands from the `booktabs` package are also supported.
+I wrote this script during my tenure as a research assistant.

 Try it out!

 ## Install
 Make sure you have `pip` installed.
 Then run `pip install latex2excel` or `pip3 install latex2excel`.